Fast Contact-Implicit Model-Predictive Control: Related Work

 \section{Related Work}

-In this section, we review related work on MPC for the control of dynamical systems that make and break contact with their environments and provide an overview of methods for solving LCP contact dynamics.
+In this section, we review related work on MPC for the control of dynamical systems that make and break contact with their environments and provide an overview of complementarity-based contact dynamics.